Metaboverse/manuscript/output/manuscript.md

 #### Exploring perturbation connectivity within the global network
 Abundance or behavioral changes of a metabolic network component can lead to downstream genotypic and phenotypic modulations in a biological system.
 One important measure of robustness of a network is "connectivity" [@doi:10.1093/gigascience/giz137; @doi:10.1038/nrg.2016.87].
 In a biological context, an example of connectivity, or the loss of network connectivity, is easily grasped when considering a transport reaction from the cytosol into the mitochondria of a critical metabolite [@doi:10.1186/1756-0381-4-10; @doi:10.1093/gigascience/giz137; @doi:10.1007/s41109-019-0129-0; @doi:10.1371/journal.pone.0087075].
 When the transport hub is abolished and network connectivity is lost, the critical metabolite cannot participate in the required downstream reactions.
 For example, our laboratory previously established the consequences of the ablation of the mitochondrial pyruvate carrier on downstream citric acid cycle processes and the corresponding increase in lactate production [@doi:10.1126/science.1218099] and leads to serious cellular remodeling and dysfunction [@doi:10.1038/ncb3593; @doi:10.1016/j.cmet.2019.11.002].

 The importance of connectivity could also be considered in a clinical context.
 For example, a druggable and critical metabolite may be perturbed in a particular disease context.
 However, if a metabolite participating in a neighboring, downstream reaction is also perturbed in a way not related to the perturbation of the first metabolite, the efficacy of the drug treatment could be severely impaired [@doi:10.1158/0008-5472.CAN-14-3256; @doi:10.1126/science.1132939; @doi:10.1186/s12918-018-0674-7; @doi:10.1038/nrg.2016.87].
-To aid in exploration of the connectivity of the biological network, we developed a connectivity module where users can display all reactions that have at least one involved component perturbed based on either an abundance or statistical level.
+To aid in exploration of the connectivity of the biological network, we developed a connectivity module where users can display all global reactions or reactions of a specific super pathway that have at least one involved component perturbed based on either an abundance or statistical level.
 By doing so, when the graph is constructed, proximal reactions that were perturbed will be "sewn" together to reconstruct a perturbation connectivity map.
 Perturbed, but un-connected reactions would be displayed as single reactions in the network.

 ### Data vignettes
 In order to demonstrate the utility of Metaboverse to the community, we used Metaboverse to analyze public and new datasets.
 From the vignettes provided below, we show that Metaboverse not only is able to identify points of interest previously described or expected, but can rapidly identify for the user unexpected and systematic regulatory patterns in a reaction network context.